thelastpickle/stress-operator/documentation/prometheus.md

 # Prometheus Integration
 The tlp-stress operator provides Prometheus integration in a couple of ways.
-First, it exposes metrics for each `TLPStress` instance.
+First, it exposes metrics for each `Stress` instance.
 Secondly, the operator provisions a Prometheus server using the [Prometheus operator](https://github.com/coreos/prometheus-operator).
 The Prometheus operator is an optional dependency.

 ## Exposing Metrics
-A service is created for each TLPStress instance and exposes metrics on port 9500.
-The name of the service will be of the format `<TLPStress-name>-metrics`.
+A service is created for each Stress instance and exposes metrics on port 9500.
+The name of the service will be of the format `<Stress-name>-metrics`.
 Suppose we have a TLPStress instance named `stress-demo`.
 The operator will create a service that looks like:

 ```
 apiVersion: v1